-By pursuing this specialization, you’ll have the opportunity to complete the required training and accrue the requisite hours to prepare to sit for the Board Certified Coach Examination (BCCE) as part of the process to become certified as a Board Certified Coach.
+By pursuing this specialization, you’ll have the opportunity to complete the required training and accrue the requisite hours to prepare to sit for the Board Certified Coach Examination (BCCE) as part of the process to become certified as a Board Certified Coach.2

-Walden students have 8 years to complete their doctoral program unless they petition for an extension.
+Walden students have up to 8 years to complete their doctoral program unless they petition for an extension.

 In general, students are continuously registered in the dissertation/doctoral study course until they complete their capstone project and it is approved.
 This usually takes longer than the minimum required terms in the dissertation/doctoral study course shell.

 To complete a doctoral dissertation, students must obtain the academic approval of several independent evaluators including their committee, the University Research Reviewer, and the Institutional Review Board; pass the Form and Style Review; gain approval at the oral defense stage; and gain final approval by the Chief Academic Officer.
 Students must also publish their dissertation on ProQuest before their degree is conferred.
 Learn more about the dissertation process in the Dissertation Guidebook.

 This sequence represents the minimum time to completion.
 For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment advisor at 844-675-1725.

 |Course Code||IPSY 8004||Course||Foundations of Graduate Study in Psychology||Credits||(3 cr.)|

 |Course Code||IPSY 8252||Course||Themes and Theories of I/O Psychology||Credits||(5 cr.)|

 |Course Code||IPSY 8214||Course||Consulting for Organizational Change||Credits||(5 cr.)|

 |Course Code||RSCH 8110I||Course||Research Theory, Design, and Methods||Credits||(5 cr.)|